 Failure to submit a Validation Report within a timely manner will result in your SEVIS record automatically set to TERMINATED status with a reason of “Failure to Report while on OPT”, and you will no longer be considered in a valid F-1 status.

-STEM OPT Reporting is currently under construction in MyStatus.
 Please use the this link for STEM OPT reporting.

 If you have any questions about your reporting and evaluation responsibility under STEM OPT, please review the STEM OPT Hub provided by DHS.